‘Football owes Messi a World Cup’ - Man City-bound Julian Alvarez says Argentina superstar deserves glory | Goal.com

 Can Messi win the World Cup in 2022?

-Messi broke his senior international trophy duck when helping Argentina to Copa America glory in 2021.
+Messi broke his senior international trophy duck when helping Argentina to Copa America glory in 2021, while Finalissima glory against Euro 2020 winners Italy has been savoured since them.

 He endured a testing debut campaign at PSG last season, with only 11 goals, but has continued to star for his country.